federicomariamassari/udacity-dand/projects/p0/dand-p0-bay-area-bike-share-analysis.md

 </table>

 #### Smaller cities less knowledgeable about the "no inter-city trip" rule
 With respect to the second point, users in smaller places seem to more frequently rent the bike in one city and leave it in a different one, despite the rule that prohibits such behaviour.
 For example, about 7% of trips in Palo Alto, 3% in Redwood City, and 2.3% in Mountain View were inter-city trips.
-This might have been one of the reasons these cities were subsequently dropped.
-By contrast, only about 6 every 10,000 in San Jose and ~3 every 100,000 in San Francisco were inter-city.
+This might have been one of the reasons these cities were later dropped.
+By contrast, only about 6 every 10,000 in San Jose and ~3 every 100,000 in San Francisco were inter-city trips.
 Of course, these cities are much bigger, so the chance to leave the city is not so high.

 <table>
   <tr>